-In [347], the use of mobile phones was described as the main method of communication in Liberia after its fixed line infrastructure was completely destroyed during the civil war.
+• General connectivity: In [373], the use of mobile phones was described as the main method of communication in Liberia after its fixed line infrastructure was completely destroyed during the civil war.
 Rural users expressed the importance of the phone as a useful tool, especially in emergency situations.
-In [280], SMS was proposed as a method for ePayment in the rural areas of Indonesia.
+In [72], SMS was proposed as a method for ePayment in the rural areas of Indonesia.
 Registered users can top up their accounts via vouchers and use SMS for their transactions.
-In [348], a study on the deployment of 3G CDMA deployment over the 900 MHz frequency to provide connectivity in Tanzania showed that the deployment is economically viable.
-The use of 900 MHz spectrum allows for longer propagation distances to serve rural areas, similarly to the proposition of using CDMA in the 450 MHz in rural Ecuador in [324].
-Multichannel Multipoint Distribution Service was proposed in [349] to leverage the fiber connectivity reaching the Nelson Mandela African Institute of Science and Technology in Tanzania, in order to provide connectivity to the surrounding rural area within a 50 km radius.

-In [173], IEEE 802.22 was found as a suitable solution for providing connectivity to rural areas in Zimbabwe.
-Similar conclusions were reached in [174] concerning the use of TVWS for the Democratic Republic of Congo.
-In addition, tests on the feasibility of IEEE 802.22 for rural connectivity have been performed in several African countries [175], including Malawi [350].
-In fact, in [351], schools in a rural area in Malawi were provided with broadband internet for the first time through the use of TVWS.
-In [352], the challenges facing rural connectivity in Nigeria are analyzed.
-They mainly include deployment cost, financial sustainability, security, and regulatory challenges.
-In [353], TVWS measurements using software defined radio were performed in the Philippines.
+In [374], a study on the deployment of 3G CDMA deployment over the 900 MHz frequency to provide connectivity in Tanzania showed that the deployment is economically viable.
+The use of 900 MHz spectrum allows for longer propagation distances to serve rural areas, similarly to the proposition of using CDMA in the 450 MHz in rural Ecuador in [348].
+Multichannel Multipoint Distribution Service was proposed in [375] to leverage the fiber connectivity reaching the Nelson Mandela African Institute of Science and Technology in Tanzania, in order to provide connectivity to the surrounding rural area within a 50 km radius.
+In [194], IEEE 802.22 was found as a suitable solution for providing connectivity to rural areas in Zimbabwe.
+Similar conclusions were reached in [195] concerning the use of TVWS for the Democratic Republic of Congo.
+In addition, tests on the feasibility of IEEE 802.22 for rural connectivity have been performed in several African countries [196], including Malawi [376].
+In fact, in [377], schools in a rural area in Malawi were provided with broadband internet for the first time through the use of TVWS.